Inventory Reserve

 Never oversell on Amazon again.

-Our Shopify integration syncs inventory in near real-time, so oversell risk is already low for single-channel stores.
-But when you add Amazon or Walmart, sync gaps are unavoidable — and that’s where Inventory Reserve steps in.
+Every channel syncs in near real-time, keeping oversell risk low.
+But when you sell across multiple channels, simultaneous orders can still slip through — and that’s where Inventory Reserve steps in.

 The overselling problem nobody talks about